-12. God even replies the suing from the “evils” of the world, and the fatal option for being creates, ipso facto, the kingdom of morality.
+12. God still answers the lawsuit about the “evils” of the world, and the fatal option for being creates, ipso facto, the kingdom of morality.
 The entire paraphernalia of perditions and salvations will have to follow from the anxious creation of an imperfect world, or, to say it better, the imperfect creation of a any world.
 Why would the creature not prefer to not suffer in absolute, instead of it being offered afterwards the possibility to “save itself” from suffering?

 13. Our life is something that cannot work, precisely because to be a child is a destiny.
 If we didn’t have parents (radically, not in the sense of the orphan.
 The orphan has parents, in a radical sense), our life would work.
 Parents habitually present to their children arguments similar to those presented by God to its creatures: “life is suffering, but I will try to give you the best of possible lives”.
 But if the imperfection was structurally foreseen, not depending on circumstances, the safest way to get rid of it is, certainly, the non-living, not the “living the best life possible”.